hovancik/stretchly/README.md

 ## Development

 Feel free to join [development](https://github.com/hovancik/stretchly/blob/master/CONTRIBUTING.md) of this app via Issues and Pull Requests.
+Before implementing a feature, please open an Issue first, so we can be sure that no-one else is working on it and that the changes will be accepted.

 ### TODOs and Ideas
 - [x] tests